!Header Logo

 As a child growing up in Woodbine, MD, Christina found herself surrounded by animals of all shapes, sizes and species.
 From dogs and cats to chickens, goats and horses, her experience with animals at a young age would ultimately shape her path as an adult.
 Today, not only does Christina get to work with animals on a daily basis, but she is also living her lifelong dream of having a farm of her own.

 Christina’s journey into the veterinary world began several years ago.
 Since that time, she has been inspired by countless clients and patients.
 The feeling she gets at the end of the day, knowing she’s helped someone else who loves their pets as much as she does – that’s priceless.
-As receptionist here at Taylorsville Veterinary Clinic, Christina loves the fact that she’s making a difference in the animal world.
+As a receptionist here at Taylorsville Veterinary Clinic, Christina loves the fact that she’s making a difference in the animal world.

 Outside of the clinic, Christina and her husband, Jay, live on their Mt.
 Airy farm with their dogs, cows and goats.
 Pups Drake and Winston love helping out on the farm, and seem to have convinced one of the goats, Chili Weasel, that she’s actually a dog.
 All of the animals keep Christina and Jay on their toes, but they wouldn’t have it any other way.